Diversity and discrimination

 The Equality Commission for Northern Ireland provides information and advice about discrimination due to an individual's sexual orientation, or perceived orientation, or the sexual orientation of those they associate with.

 If you think you have been treated unfairly because of your particular sexual orientation, you can seek advice and support from the Equality Commission for Northern Ireland and the Northern Ireland Human Rights Commission.

 The Race Relations (Northern Ireland) Order makes it unlawful to discriminate in the fields of:

 - the disposal and management of premises

 - the provision of goods, facilities and services

 It also says that segregation on racial grounds constitutes discrimination.

 The Equality Commission for Northern Ireland has responsibility for enforcing race relations legislation.
 It also has a specific duty to advise and assist people who feel they are being discriminated against racially.

 People with disabilities

 Discrimination at work

-Find out about your rights to be treated fairly at work in the employment section of nidirect.
-There is information on what discrimination means due to age, sex, race, disability, religion or belief and sexual orientation, as well as what can be done about it.
+You will find information on what discrimination means due to age, sex, race, disability, religion or belief and sexual orientation, and what can be done about it at the below link.